jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 DVDs went extinct in under a decade after the show ended.
 Today people ask anxiously whether AI will take their jobs—a frightening question precisely because so few of us truly understand our relationship to the technologies we depend on to earn a living.

-Like Maria, we have no name for that part of our identity—the part evolution so often judges us on.
+Like Maria, we have no name for that part of our identity—the part selection acts on most often.
 My own story shows why this blindspot is so hard to see and accept.

 Among my many genetic traits is the aforementioned speech impediment.
 Centuries ago, it would have been debilitating.
 Belief systems were more mythological, leading many to believe that a stutterer was a simpleton and a candidate for neglect or worse.
 I can sympathize; in childhood, I was thought to be one because I rarely talked.
 But when the problem was identified at my elementary school, a speech therapist was assigned, and the shackles of my genetic heritage began to be removed.

 I still had the resulting shyness of my phenotype to overcome.
 That story is like that of most people growing up, with kids unconsciously adapting to their social environment as best they can.
 However, the impediment resurfaced when my software employer said my speech impediment was still noticeable, so I resolved to fix it with a job in a notoriously chaotic insurance claims call center.
 Within a year, the "sink or swim" kind of shock speech therapy finally worked out most of my speaking tool's glitches.

 My experience is not unique; many people face similar challenges, from social anxiety to dyslexia.
 The key point is that we now have numerous ways to address these issues.
 Advances in science—such as mapping the human genome—and in psychology—with various therapies—provide significant support.
 Unlike in the past, when even Julius Caesar had to hide his epilepsy, we have great help available once a person chooses to use it.
-Evolution now has far less reasons to reject individuals based on their genotype or phenotype.
+Selection now acts on genotype and phenotype far less harshly; technology has neutralized many of the pressures that once eliminated individuals.

 Technology now buffers us from many selection pressures that once eliminated individuals—cold, disease, injuries—for centuries.